Setting up Python is a straightforward process. Here are step-by-step instructions to install Python on different platforms:

 f.
 Follow the instructions in the installer to complete the installation.

-to verify that Python is installed correctly.
+g.
+Open the command prompt and type python to verify that Python is installed correctly.
 You should see the Python version information.

 MacOS